 Organize documents in folders and repository – Organizing different types of documents in multiple folders makes document management easier.
 This will enable a quick search to easier navigation through multiple documents to find the required document on time.

-There are high chances that Mr. Bruce will have to refer to other documents like shareholder’s agreement or operating agreement while drafting the founder’s agreement.
+There are high chances that Mr. Bruce will have to refer to other documents like the shareholder’s agreement or operating agreement while drafting the founder’s agreement.
 Having documents organized in neat folders will speed up this process and simplify the task at hand for him.

-This will help Mr. Bruce not only with his current issue of drafting a founder’s agreement but also many more documents that he will need for his business.
+This will help Mr. Bruce not only with his current issue of drafting a founder’s agreement but also with many more documents that he will need for his business.
 If you are also an entrepreneur like Mr. Bruce or aspiring to be one, here is a list of 10 documents that will give you a headstart in your documentation process for your new venture.

 And don’t forget, you can always use a template for creating any document instead of drawing it from scratch.
 Check out our template library and start documenting!